 The recent findings

-1) Evidence of contact between Rapa Nui islanders and Native Americans.
+1) When did the contact between Rapa Nui islanders and Native Americans happen?

-This happened around 1300-1500 AD according to the genomes of 27 living Rapa Nui islanders.
-This can be explained by 2 options: 1) Americans arrived Rapa Nui shortly after the Polynesians, or 2) Polynesians from Rapa Nui used the Pacific currents to sail to South America, they obtained sweet potatoes, bottle gourd plants and chickens, and then returned home with some South Americans also on the canoes.
+In 2014 the genome of 27 living Rapa Nui islanders showed the presence of early Native American, suggesting the hyphotesis of a contact around 1280-1425.
+This could be explained by either two options: 1) Americans arrived Rapa Nui shortly after the Polynesians, or 2) Polynesians from Rapa Nui used the Pacific currents to sail to South America, they obtained sweet potatoes, bottle gourd plants and chickens, and then returned home with some South Americans also on the canoes.

 2) The collapse of Easter Islanders was a complex process and did not happen before the Europeans arrived.